Balance Workshop for Fall Prevention

 Here’s my favorite Thanksgiving recipe, my grannie’s cornbread dressing.

-First of all, if you’re not from the south you may not know that “dressing” is very different than “stuffing”.
-This is a side dish, separate from the bird, that comes out sort of the consistency of lumpy mashed potatoes, rather than crumbly bread cubes.
+I grew up in north Florida, and in the south, “dressing” is very different than “stuffing”.
+This is a side dish, cooked separate from the bird, that is the consistency of lumpy mashed potatoes, rather than crumbly bread cubes.

-Also depending on where you are in the south (coastal, inland, up in the mountains) you may be adding sausage or seafood.
-While this is not the end all be all dressing recipe, this is what I ate growing up and the recipe I love to make today.
+Depending on where you are in the south, you may see sausage or seafood in your cornbread dressing.
+The recipe below is what I ate growing up.
 If you’re looking for a vegetarian side dish you could easily make this using vegetable stock in lieu of turkey drippings or chicken stock, and leave out the milk.
 Please don’t try to leave out the butter.
 This is Thanksgiving, the high holiday of fat, baby!

-Below is Mattie’s recipe with an option to add oysters Ala Mary Del if that’s going to make you and your crowd happy.
+Below is Mattie’s recipe with an option to add oysters for Louisiana style.

 Cornbread Dressing Recipe